Our House

 codling moth eggs (arrow) on an apple

-Despite their best efforts, most home orchard growers end up with some infested fruit at the end of the season.
+Despite their best efforts most home orchard growers end up with some infested fruit at the end of the season.
 There is no need to discard this fruit.
 Many people use "wormy", infested apples to make apple cider or applesauce.
-Small, hand-operated apple presses (right) are popular among home orchardists.
+Small, hand-operated apple presses are popular among home orchardists for making their own cider.
 Avoid apples that have been on the ground too long but moderately infested fruit can be pressed without removing the damaged parts.

 Many people also make use of infested fruit by simply cutting out the infested areas with a paring knife.
 If the internal feeding damage is not too extensive this method is perfectly acceptable.
 Fruit can then be eaten fresh, dried or used to make applesauce.